LouisaMrry/hello-world/README.md

 # hello-world

-Hi, I'm Louisa and I am in my first year of university studying Computer Science.
+This is my first repository ever!